-The researches demonstrated that the amount of Treg cells in AD patients was lower than healthy group (P<0.00001) [37].
-In this study even though the percentage of Treg cells in experimental group was lower but it wasn’t significant (P= 0.067).
-However the abundance of these cells before and after the intervention in AD group (P= 0.002) altered statistically significant which is justifiable by considering AD background of patients and also variation in specific genes.
+The researches demonstrated that the amount of Treg cells in AD patients was lower than that of the healthy subjects(P<0.00001) [37].
+In this study, even though the percentage of Treg cells in the experimental group was lower, it was not significant (P= 0.067).
+However, the abundance of these cells before and after the intervention in the AD group (P= 0.002) significantly altered, which is justifiable by considering AD background of the patients as well as variations in specific genes.

 Conclusion

-Vitamin D can be adjusted as a helpful and effective complementary therapy alongside conventional medicines besides the routine treatments as a cheap and accessible way, in order to control the symptoms of atopic dermatitis and to lower the symptoms by modulating the immune system.
-Also, due to its effect alongside topical Corticosteroids, low price, and few side-effects, made it a proper option to consider.
+Besides conventional medicines and the routine treatments, vitamin D can be adjusted as a helpful and effective complementary therapy.
+As well, it is a cheap and accessible way used in order to control the symptoms of atopic dermatitis and to lower the symptoms by modulating the immune system.
+Additionally, due to its effect alongside topical Corticosteroids, low price, and few side-effects, it can be known as a proper option.